help-me-mom/ng-mocks/docs/articles/api/ngMocks/findInstances.md

 ```

 :::important
-A css selector helps to find the first matched element.
+A css selector helps to find instances in all matched `DebugElements`.
+Therefore, the same instance can be found several times via nested `DebugElements` with the same selector.
-It will be used to look up the desired declaration.
+In this case, the instance will be added to the returning array only once.
 :::